 Well, why not start with the actual definition for the adjective pastoral, since that is key in distinguishing this form of counseling.

-1. (especially of land or a farm) used for or related to the keeping or grazing of sheep or cattle.
+pas·to·ral adjective 1. (especially of land or a farm) used for or related to the keeping or grazing of sheep or cattle. “scattered pastoral farms” 2. (in the Christian Church) concerning or appropriate to the giving of spiritual guidance. synonyms: priestly, clerical, ecclesiastical, ministerial “his pastoral duties“

 Evidently, pastoral contains a Christian origin pertaining to the value of providing spiritual guidance, a form of spiritual care to individuals.
 In David Benner’s Care of Souls, we learn that Christianity views pastoral counseling as a form of soul care, namely “care of souls”, which originates from the Latin concept of cura animarum.
 The Latin word cura contains the idea of both care and cure, while the Latin word animarum translates to “soul”.
 Furthermore, animarum roots in its Greek translation of nepesh and Hebrew translation of psyche, which respectively refer to: (1) life, and the inner person, particularly thoughts, feelings, and passions, and (2) the totality of a person, physical life, mind, and heart (Brenner, 1998).
 Many biblical scholars suggest that the best single word for both nepesh and psyche is either “person” or “self”.
 In summation of all of these translations from which the concept of “care of souls” originates from, pastoral counseling, from a Christian standpoint, can thus be understood as the efforts done to provide care and cure to the person as a living and vital whole.